-Bruins Recall Michael DiPietro on Emergency Basis | Boston Bruins
+Bruins Recall Michael Dipietro on Emergency Basis | Boston Bruins

-DiPietro, 26, has appeared in 28 games with Providence this season, leading AHL goaltenders with a 1.64 goals against average and a .942 save percentage and recording an overall record of 21-5-0.
-The 6-foot, 205-pound goaltender has played 173 career AHL games with Providence, Abbotsford and Utica, compiling an overall recording of 105-47-13 with a 2.40 goals against average and a .919 save percentage.
+DiPietro, 26, has appeared in 30 games with Providence this season, leading AHL goaltenders with a 1.76 goals against average and a .938 save percentage and recording an overall record of 22-6-0.
+The 6-foot, 205-pound goaltender has played 173 career AHL games with Providence, Abbotsford and Utica, compiling an overall record of 106-48-13 with a 2.41 goals against average and a .918 save percentage.

 The Windsor, Ontario native was originally selected by Vancouver in the third round (64th overall) of the 2017 NHL Entry Draft.